harshpatil01/Smart-ATS/README.md

 4. **Access the Application**

-   Open your web browser and go to the URL provided by Streamlit, typically `http://localhost:8501`.
+   Open your web browser and go to the URL provided by Streamlit.

 ### Usage